sabidahmedsunve/sabidahmedsunve/README.md

 I am particularly interested in developing intelligent systems that are technically sound, explainable and useful in real-world settings.

-My background in Computer Science & Engineering has given me a strong foundation in programming, software development and analytical problem-solving.
-I am now advancing that foundation through postgraduate study and practical work in artificial intelligence, machine learning and data science.

-I am particularly interested in developing intelligent systems that are technically sound, explainable and useful in real-world settings.

 <table>
 <tr>